Important Information

 basic forex terms

-Candlesticks are a visual representation of the size of price fluctuations.
+Candlesticks visually represent the size of price fluctuations.
 Traders use these charts to identify patterns and gauge the near-term direction of prices.

 #16 Carry Trade

-A carry trade is a trading strategy in which an investor borrows money in a currency with low-interest rates and uses that money to invest in a currency with higher interest rates.
+A carry trade is a trading strategy in which an investor borrows in a low-interest currency and invests the proceeds in a higher-interest currency.
 The goal of the carry trade is to profit from the interest rate differential between the two currencies.

 #17 Open Order

-An open order is an instruction given by an investor to a broker to sell or buy a security at a certain price but has not yet been executed yet.
-In essence, an open order is an order which has yet to be fulfilled.
+An open order is an instruction from an investor to a broker to buy or sell a security at a specified price that has not yet been executed.
+An open order has not yet been fulfilled.
 By using open orders, investors will not have to constantly check the market to see if it is moving in their favour.

 #18 Stop-Entry Order

-A stop-entry order is a type of order where a trader sets a buying price above the current market price or a selling price above the current market price when they anticipate that the price will continue to move in the same direction.
+A stop-entry order is an order in which a trader sets a buy price above the current market price or a sell price below it when they anticipate the price will continue moving in the same direction.
 It is the opposite of a limit order.

 #19 Take-Profit Order

-A take-profit (T/P) order is an order placed with instructions to a broker to close a limit order position when the price rises and reaches a point above the purchasing price.
-This allows traders to capitalise on the rise of the market by closing their position at a more optimal price.
+A take-profit (T/P) order is a limit order placed with a broker to close a position when the price rises to a level above the purchase price.
+This allows traders to capitalise on the market’s rise by closing their positions at a more optimal price.

 #20 Stop Loss Order

-A stop-loss order is a type of order used in trading to limit potential losses by automatically closing a trade at a predetermined price level.
+A stop-loss order is a trading order that limits potential losses by automatically closing a trade at a predetermined price.
 When placing a stop-loss order, a trader sets a specific price point at which they want to exit a trade to limit their losses.
 If the market reaches that price point, the stop-loss order is triggered, and the trader’s position is closed.

 #21 Market Order